Journal Level Metrics

 Is it possible to see how different journals in a particular research area compare?

-- Select the Browse by Journal option from the JCR homescreen.
+- Select the "Compare" option from the top menu bar on the JCR home screen.